thr0n/vgnmap/docs/post.md

 In my current client project, I already work with another CMS, but I find Contentful very suitable for managing the restaurants.
 In particular, the Google Maps function integrated into Contentful was very helpful.
 With it, I can search for a restaurant and save the coordinates determined by Google Maps in the CMS.
-With a GET request, I can then retrieve the coordinates together with other restaurant data and use them in the frontend.
+With a GET request, I can then retrieve the coordinates together with other restaurant data and use them in the frontend 🗺

 I created the Svelte project with degit according to these [instructions](https://svelte.dev/blog/svelte-for-new-developers).
 In addition, I use TypeScript and [SCSS](https://linguinecode.com/post/add-sass-svelte-js), which can be configured subsequently with little effort.